richardatval/www.greatproject.org.uk/_posts/2019-03-05-our-changing-lives-together-event-is-a-success.md

 thumbnail-image: /img/GREATShowcase2019_PrvWebRes-0048 thumbnail.jpg
 layout: default
 published: true
-title: 'Our Changing Lives Together event is a success! '
+title: 'Our Changing Lives Together event was a success! '
 summary: >-
   The GREAT Project held their annual Changing Lives Together celebration, which highlighted the benefits of partnership working and to celebrate participants